 - Avoid frequent buying and selling.
 Many people constantly buy and sell investments, hoping to boost their returns.
 Such frequent trading is usually ineffective, however — and it can also be “taxing.”
 If you sell an investment that you’ve held for one year or less, you may have to pay the short-term capital gains rate, which is the same as your ordinary income tax rate.
 But when you sell an investment that you’ve held for more than one year, you’ll be assessed the more favorable long-term capital gains rate, which will be 15% or 20%, depending on your income level.
 So, as you can see, you have a real incentive to be a “buy-and-hold” investor.

 Generally speaking, taxes, by themselves, shouldn’t drive your investment decisions.
+Learn more nuances of US tax in UAE are explained in this article.
 Instead, you should focus on an investment’s suitability for your risk tolerance and long-term goals.
 Work with your financial advisor and tax professional to see how you may be able to make progress toward your objectives and still keep control of your investment-related taxes.

 * Taxes are due upon withdrawal and withdrawals prior to age 59 ½ may be subject to a 10% IRS penalty.